Man sentenced over noose on statue of black man at University of Mississippi

-A former University of Mississippi student was sentenced on Thursday to six months in prison for his role in draping a noose and a Confederate icon around the neck of a statue of the school's first black student, U.S. Justice officials said.
+A former University of Mississippi student was sentenced on Thursday to six months in prison for his role in draping a noose and a flag with a Confederate symbol around the neck of a statue of the school's first black student, U.S. officials said.

 Graeme Phillip Harris, who is white, pleaded guilty in June to a misdemeanor charge of using the threat of force to intimidate black students and staff at the school in Oxford, Mississippi.